cmanwaring/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 ## Purpose
-The purpose of this project was to take a large amount of data, load it into an RDS, ETL through Colab, and then analyze the data to determine if there is a bias of Vine reviews.
+The purpose of this project was to take a large amount of data, load it into an RDS, ETL through Colab, and then analyze the data to determine if there is a positivity bias of Vine reviews.
 ## Results
 ### Total Reviews
  - Overall: 37921